-If the appeal is upheld, the Provost will send written notification to the student and the Registrar's Office that the student is to be reinstated to the appropriate academic status.
+If the appeal is upheld, the Registrar will send written notification to the student that the student is to be reinstated to the appropriate academic status.
 The notification will take place in a timely manner after the appeal is submitted.
 Students should meet with their Faculty Advisors to pursue next steps if they have been dropped in Step 1.
 Students who were to be dismissed will be placed on Academic Probation status and will be allowed to enroll in a maximum of 12 credit hours.
 Some courses from the original pre-enrollment may no longer be available due to closures or cancellations.